-Explore how Redpoint's tailored programs help individuals and families overcome alcohol addiction with personalized recovery strategies.
+Explore how The Redpoint Center's tailored programs help individuals and families overcome alcohol addiction with personalized recovery strategies.

 There are many factors involved in the development of AUD, with no one single path that begets the disease.
 Environmental factors and influences, as well as genetics, all contribute to the development of addiction.
 Each client will have their own experiences, strengths, needs, and goals in their path to recovery.
 Helping family members and those suffering from AUD identify the signs and symptoms of alcohol use is paramount for taking the first step toward recovery.
 Each client will have their own symptoms or combination of symptoms as a result of addiction.
 Some of the most common signs of AUD include: